c-velez/ToDoList/README.md

 ## Overview

-Using Intellij and Gradle, you will create a GUI-based desktop application to allow a user to manage multiple "todo"-type lists.

-For [Part 1] of the assignment, the focus should have been on the design elements: **UML Class Diagrams, GUI Mock-Ups,** and **pseudocode**.

-Now that the design is complete, [Part 2] of this assignment will focus on the implementation elements: **production and test code**.
-During this process, you *will* discover problems with your initial design.
-When these discoveries are made, you will need to go back and refine your initial design to address the problems.
-These changes must be included in the final submission.
+The purpose of this application is to allow a user to create an itemized To Do List of at least 100 unique items.
+The application will allow a user to add an item with a description, a due date, and a completion status.
+The user will be able to edit the item description, date, and completion status.
+Additionally, the user will be able to save their list and open it from with in the application.

 ## Directions

-Your application **shall** satisfy the following requirements:
+The application **shall** satisfy the following requirements:

 ### Application Requirements
 - [x] Rqmt 1: The application shall manage a single list of items